New Brunswick, NJ — Municipal Court Accountability Project

 • If the OPRA response is incomplete, delayed, or evasive — that itself is evidence

 • State clearly: the officer was not validly appointed under N.J.S.A.
-40A:14-118, the citation is void, and you are requesting dismissal
+40A:9-154.7 — appointment authority belongs exclusively to the governing body, not the NBPA — the citation is void, and you are requesting dismissal

 • Ask for outright dismissal only — do not accept a plea to a non-recordable if the ticket is jurisdictionally defective